 How can I become a tutor, teaching assistant, learning mentor or writing assistant?

-Each fall, the Department hires 2 or 3 teaching assistants who plan and lead weekly conversation sections with French 1101 students.
+Each fall, the Department hires 2 or 3 teaching assistants who plan and lead weekly conversation sections with Francophone Studies 1101 students.
 The responsible instructor will provide information on the application process at the very start of the academic year.
 At the beginning of each semester the Center for Learning & Teaching hires, upon student/faculty request, a few tutors.
-We generally recommend junior and senior French majors for these positions.
-We value having advanced students of French as writing assistants for our courses and regularly recommend strong writers to the program.
+We generally recommend junior and senior Francophone studies majors for these positions.
+We value having advanced students of Francophone studies as writing assistants for our courses and regularly recommend strong writers to the program.
 Writing assistants are chosen by the Director of the Writing Project, Kathleen O’Connor Contact CLT, the Baldwin Program or the Writing Project for more details.